benbalter/benbalter.github.com/_posts/2012-02-28-github-for-journalism-what-wordpress-post-forking-could-do-to-editorial-workflows.md

 >
 > We published our GitHub story on GitHub because it was meta-cool.
 But we also did it to see if GitHub might actually help us solve our problem.

 Spoiler alert: it didn't.
 GitHub's great for a lot of things, source code chief among them, but it's not for the faint of heart.
-There's a great deal of command line, and general geekery involved that raise the barriers to entry just high enough to keep it out of everyday newsrooms and editorial workflows. [^1]
+There's a great deal of command-line, and general geekery involved that raise the barriers to entry just high enough to keep it out of everyday newsrooms and editorial workflows. [^1]

 **The Pitch:** *What if we could re-imagine WordPress's ease-of-use and intuitively dumb-simple workflow to introduce a layer of GitHub's collaborative fork-and-merge horsepower under the hood?*